damonlynch/rapid-photo-downloader/README.rst

 to isolate the Python packages it needs from other programs on your system.

 Virtual environments created with the --system-site-packages option are not supported.
-Python 3.5 or newer is required, as is an Intel or AMD 64 bit platform.
+An Intel or AMD 64 bit platform is required.

 To install Rapid Photo Downloader into a Python virtual environment, create the virtual environment (naming it whatever you like):